Kainuu people: Name

 In the 17th century, the term Kainuu, which was previously used to refer to the coasts of Ostrobothnia, was first used to refer to the area of modern-day Kainuu.
-In 1663, the provost of Paltamo Johannes Cajanus referred to the inhabitants of Paltamo and Sotkamo ("Cainoa") as "cainolaiset".
+In 1663, the provost of Paltamo, Johannes Cajanus, referred to the inhabitants of Paltamo and Sotkamo ("Cainoa") as cainolaiset.
 However, this term didn't gain wider usage at the time.
+Karelians in the east called the area of modern-day Kainuu with the name before it became commonly used.